Posts

 Image

-By Vance Meyer Halloween is not known as a time for personal reflection.
-But for me this year, it turned out to be thanks to my high-school sophomore.
-Earlier in the week I delivered him to school ahead of time, knowing that he would need a few extra minutes to inflate his seven-foot pickle costume for a campus-wide dress-up day.
-As he gathered his things together in the cabin of my truck, more kids began to parade across the manicured campus, and I noticed that none of them were wearing costumes.
+By Vance Meyer Most people probably don’t think of Halloween as an opportunity for personal reflection.
+For me this year, it was.
+Earlier in the week I driven my high-school sophomore to school ahead of schedule, knowing that he would need a few extra minutes to inflate his seven-foot pickle costume for a campus-wide Halloween dress-up day.
+As Noah gathered up his costume and books from the front seat of my truck, kids began to parade across the manicured campus, and I noticed that none were wearing costumes.
 "Hey, pal.
-You want to sit here a while to see what the other kids are wearing?"
-I asked.
-"Why would I do that?" he shot back.
-Noah was "on" to my attempt to protect him from potential embarrassment or ridicule, and it pressed his button.
-Ironically, one of the things I love and envy about Noah is that he was born with an allergy to worries or hangups about reputation and conformance.
-In fact, I guarantee you he would relish (sorry) the opp
+You want to sit here a while to see what the other kids are wearing?,” I offered.
+"Why would I do that?"
+Noah shot back.
+One of the things I envy about Noah is that he was born with an allergy to hangups about reputation and conformity.
+In fact, he would relish the opportunity to tower over his uniformed classmates as a pickle.
+"What's your deal, dad?" he kept pressing.
+It’s actually a good question, I thought...